f-ado/nodejs-express-postgresql-docker-example/README.md

 ## Setup
 Run `docker-compose up` to start the services and `docker-compose down` to stop all services.

 To access pgAdmin4 UI, visit `localhost:5050`.
-When creating new server provide postgres (e.g. postgres) service name as host name, as both postgres and pgadmin are dockerized and in the same network.
+When creating new server provide postgres service (e.g. pg-db as in docker-compose file) name as host name (postgres:postgres).

-If you want to run the project without docker, you'll need an `.env` file with environment values defined as in `.env.example`.
-After creating the database run `npm install` to install all npm dependencies or `npm ci` to install all dependency versions from `package-lock.json`.
-To start the project run `npm start` in the root.

 ## Testing the endpoints